 When you use an in-network pharmacy, always show your LifeWise ID Card.
+In-network pharmacies include, but are not limited to, Rubenstein Pharmacy (located at Husky Health) and University of Washington Medical Center pharmacies.
 As a member, you will not be charged more than the allowed amount for each prescription or refill.
 The pharmacy will also submit your claims to us.
 You only have to pay the deductible, copay or coinsurance as shown in Summary of Your Costs.